derekliu7/DE-Final-Project/README.md

 # Data Engineering Final Project
--- Use everything I've learned in this course.
-That's right!
+-- __Intention__: Use every technology I've learned in this course.

   __Current__:
 - Geographically plotting clusters of events based on location